med-material/Whack_A_Mole_VR/README.md

 ## Mole Whacking Data Collection

-This application logs various game datas, from the activated mole position to the position travelled by the participant's laser between two mole poping.
+This application logs various game datas, from the activated mole position to the position travelled by the player's laser between two mole poping.
 The logs are by default saved in the application main directory, however a custom path can be set from the Unity editor.
 These data are logged when specific events occurs.

 The events are: